 Effingham is a somewhat small town located in the state of South Carolina.
 With a population of 7,277 people and two constituent neighborhoods, Effingham is the 63rd largest community in South Carolina.

-Unlike some towns, Effingham isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Effingham are a mix of both white- and blue-collar jobs.
-Overall, Effingham is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Effingham who work in office and administrative support (15.24%), healthcare (10.07%), and management occupations (8.52%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Effingham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Effingham is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Effingham who work in office and administrative support (13.05%), healthcare (12.17%), and sales jobs (8.21%).

 As is often the case in a small town, Effingham doesn't have a public transportation system that people use for their commute.

-The per capita income in Effingham in 2010 was $21,468, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,872 for a family of four.
+The per capita income in Effingham in 2018 was $21,352, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,408 for a family of four.
 However, Effingham contains both very wealthy and poor people as well.

-Effingham is an extremely ethnically-diverse town.
+Effingham is a very ethnically-diverse town.
 The people who call Effingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Effingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Effingham include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Effingham include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Effingham is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Italian.